Josh-Piper/joshuapiper.dev/README.md

 ## Todo

-[o] - Change favicon to bit emoji

-[o] - Redact phone number from resume
+[o] - Add margins to site so its easier to read.
+Check with Georgia if the widescreen is annoying.

 [o] - Fix projects section

 [o] - Add skill page like laithharb

 [o] - Make resume in web dev to make it responsive for mobile and desktops.

-[o] - Change splashscreen to blue dots

 [o] - Change pictures to blue themed